AndyFul/Hard_Configurator/README.md

 ## PROGRAM DESCRIPTION.

 GUI to manage Software Restriction Policies (SRP) and harden Windows Home editions (Windows Vista at least).
-The old Hard_Configurator website: https://hard-configurator.com/ is now discontinued and not supported by the author.
 The informative Malwaretips thread about Hard_Configurator can be found here: https://malwaretips.com/threads/hard_configurator-windows-hardening-configurator.66416/